-The Community Spine Center, part of Community Health Network, is designed to provide state-of-the-art care for patients with spinal pain or dysfunction.
+The Community Spine Center is designed to provide state-of-the-art care for patients with spinal pain or dysfunction.
 Its goal is to create an exceptional patient, family and physician experience through the integration of key clinical services and consolidation of access points.

 Meet Community Spine Center patients Harold, Kristina, Mark and Elizabeth.

 Watch their videos to learn about their journeys from referral to treatment and how the care provided at Community Spine Center has helped better their lives.

 Community Spine Center offers the full range of “aggressive conservative care,” including physician triage, physical therapy, imaging and access to specialty consultations.
 As medical director for the center, Brian S. Foley, M.D., guides the collaborative team of spine specialists providing cutting-edge, seamless patient and physician experiences.

 Community Spine Center enhances spine care at Community Health Network for both physicians and patients:

 - On-site physical therapy and imaging are available for expedited care.

 - The center uses an electronic medical record (EMR) system to quickly report back to the referring physician.
 Dr. Foley provides full-time medical directorship and is available for consultation by phone or pager during the week.

 - The center's care navigator facilitates the flow of information between the health care providers and the patient and family; this person also assists the patient in moving forward through the continuum of care toward a more active life.